- The Demo Webchat — test plugins from the collection by using the Webchat Endpoint settings.

 and before callinginitWebchat()

-Trigger Plugins¶
+Trigger Plugins

 Most plugins based on Cognigy plugin examples are activated only when specific data is present in a message.
+The plugin code specifies the"match": "plugin-name"

 condition, which determines when the plugin is triggered.
 For example, the "match": "dialog"